armytag/langs/qathebo/grammar/derivation.md

 #### _-ebʼo_

 This suffix denotes the process or result of the base verb.
+The result is a Group 3 or Group 5 noun depending on the method of performing the action.

 <dl class="comparison col4">
 <dt></dt> <dd>"attach"</dd>